 Then under the Narrator tile, expand to open and check the boxes to Start Narrator before sign-in or after sign-in, or both.

 You can also press the Windows key + CTRL + N on your keyboard to directly open the Narrator app settings.

 That should do it!

-This post showed you how to automatically start Narrator app in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+This post showed you how to start the Narrator app automatically in Windows 11.
+Please use the comment form below if you find any errors above or have something to add.